Required Action for 2026 Open Enrollment

 • Medicare

-• While in the Open Enrollment tunnel, enroll in your tax savings account and choose your election amount
+• Select your tax savings account and election amount

-• For employees enrolled in the HDHP and eligible for the HSA, you may receive a $750 County contribution to your HSA.
-This contribution is contributed over the course of the year (roughly $28 per paycheck).
+• For employees enrolled in the HDHP and eligible for the HSA, you may receive a County contribution to your HSA.
+This contribution is contributed over the course of the year.

-• If you do not want to make an employee contribution to your HSA, input $0 in the HSA election amount section in BenXcel.
-You will still receive the County contribution.
+• If you do not want to contribute to your HSA, you must enter $0 in the HSA election amount section in BenXcel to receive the County contribution, as long as you meet I.R.S eligibility requirements.

 Other Important BenXcel Open Enrollment Information